 It’s common for businesses to use folding cartons to package their products.
 This is a type of packaging that looks like box sleeves with flaps and tabs to help close.
 It also comes in several styles like a straight tuck box or a reverse tuck box.
 But before you choose the style of your folding carton, you have to consider one thing first.

-What is the material that you’ll use to create your carton packaging?
+What material will you use to create your carton packaging?

 Common Folding Carton Packaging Materials